The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Introduction

 Part of the reason why UV luminosity has poor constraining power is that it is generally only sensitive to the younger stellar populations in the galaxy \citep[e.g.][]{Kennicutt2012} rather than the full star formation history.
 For this reason, the inferred stellar mass-halo mass relation \citep[e.g.][]{Moster2018,Behroozi2019} has been a common benchmark.
-However, neither stellar mass nor halo mass are directly observable quantities and no pre-JWST simulation reliably predicted the stellar mass function in the interval $z\sim4-9$ \citep{Weibel2024}.
+However, neither stellar mass nor halo mass are directly observable quantities, rather they are inferred from observations under a set of assumptions that may differ from those used in models.
+This can lead to systematic errors in comparing inferred and modeled stellar mass-halo mass relations.
+Furthermore, no pre-JWST simulation reliably predicted the stellar mass function in the interval $z\sim4-9$ \citep{Weibel2024}.
 Stellar mass in particular has order of magnitude uncertainties depending on choice of prior of star formation history \citep{Narayanan2024} and this manifests in studies that observe galaxies with similar redshifts and fluxes predicting vastly different stellar masses \citep{spdrv1}.
 Convergence also has not yet been reached in studies comparing spatially resolved and integrated stellar masses \citep{GA2023,GA2024}.
 Most importantly, the models used to infer the stellar mass-halo mass relation are inconsistent with the new high-redshift JWST data \citep{Finkelstein2023_b}.
 Because JWST can see much redder than HST, rather than using inferred stellar masses, constraints on the older stellar populations are available via photometry (and/or spectra), if they can be forward modeled.

-In addition to observing older stellar populations at longer wavelengths, another advantage of JWST is the ability to probe into the ISM of early galaxies \citep[e.g.][]{Cameron2023,Sanders2023}.
+In addition to observing older stellar populations at longer wavelengths, another advantage of JWST is the ability to probe into the ISM of early galaxies for large samples \citep[e.g.][]{Cameron2023,Sanders2023}, which complements what can be done with ALMA for much fewer numbers of galaxies \citep[e.g.][]{Carniani2025_alma,Schouws2025}.
 These studies have demonstrated that the nebular conditions in the early Universe are vastly different compared to those in local galaxies.
 Comparing simulations with the observed ISM conditions at high redshift via rest-frame UV and optical emission lines represents a new opportunity to test the physics present in numerical simulations.